Currently browsing: Security

 Acknowledgements

-Thanks to the reporter Jangwoo Choe (UKO).
+Thanks to Dr. Simon Weber and Volker Schönefeld of Machine Spirits UG (https://machinespirits.com) for the disclosure of these vulnerabilities.
 This document was written by Michael Bragg.

 Read more